kisa7081/p4/README.md

 I sure hope I didn't diverge.

 ## Notes for instructor
 No notes.
-I've really enjoyed this class and look forward to maybe using PHP professionally someday.
+I've really enjoyed this class and look forward to maybe someday using PHP professionally.